epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Instructions for accessing RStudio, Stata etc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These instructions are for RStudio but the process is similar for Stata
+These instructions are for RStudio but the process is similar for Stata.
+**IMPORTANT** Be sure to save you work in X:/<your project folder>/secure-platform/analysis and nowhere else, or it will be lost when the session closes.

 1. On the start menu, locate RDS Farm and click it:

 .. figure:: ../../images/RDS-start.png
   :scale: 50 %
   :alt: RDS-start

 2. A browser window should open.
-Enter your credentials, being sure to include BLUE\    in front of your CRSid, and press sign in:
+Enter your credentials, being sure to include BLUE\\ in front of your CRSid, and press sign in:

 .. figure:: ../../images/RDS-log-in.png
   :scale: 50 %
   :alt: RDS-log in

 3. You should now see these short cuts.
-Click on RStudio
+Click on RStudio:

 .. figure:: ../../images/RDS-shortcuts.png
   :scale: 50 %
   :alt: RDS-shortcuts

 4. A download should appear.
 Click Open:

 .. figure:: ../../images/RDS-download.png
   :scale: 50 %
   :alt: RDS-download

 5. Click Keep:

 .. figure:: ../../images/RDS-keep.png
   :scale: 50 %
   :alt: RDS-keep

-6. Choose "Don't ask me again...." and click Connect
+6. Choose "Don't ask me again...." and click Connect:

 .. figure:: ../../images/RDS-ask.png
   :scale: 50 %
   :alt: RDS-ask

-7. After a while, RStudio should start
+7. After a while, RStudio should start.
 8. Accept the selected version of R to use:

 .. figure:: ../../images/RDS-version.png
   :scale: 50 %
   :alt: RDS-version

-**IMPORTANT** Be sure to save you work in X:/<your project folder>/secure-platform/analysis and nowhere else, or it will be lost when the session closes.

 Email templates
 ---------------